Safety and security policies

 Adopted: April 2009

-Students are requested to register their bikes with Campus Safety and Security.
+Students are requested to register their bikes with Public Safety.
 Bikes may not be locked to the railings of handicap ramps, allowed to block the exits or entrances of any building, or parked inside any building except in individual residence rooms.
-Upon request by Campus Safety and Security, bikes parked in unauthorized areas will be removed by Campus Safety and Security and the owner will be fined $100.
+Upon request by Public Safety, bikes parked in unauthorized areas will be removed by Public Safety and the owner will be fined $100.

 Bikes may not be stored on campus during the summer.
 Bikes not removed at the end of the academic year will be sold at an annual summer bike auction.